Skip to main content

 Prevents verifications using email addresses that have been blocklisted.

-When a blocklisted entity is detected during verification, the session is automatically declined with the corresponding warning: ID_DOCUMENT_IN_BLOCKLIST, FACE_IN_BLOCKLIST, PHONE_NUMBER_IN_BLOCKLIST, or EMAIL_IN_BLOCKLIST.
+When a blocklisted entity is detected during verification, the session is automatically declined with the corresponding warning: ID_DOCUMENT_IN_BLOCKLIST, FACE_IN_BLOCKLIST, PHONE_NUMBER_IN_BLOCKLIST, EMAIL_IN_BLOCKLIST, IP_ADDRESS_IN_BLOCKLIST, or DEVICE_FINGERPRINT_IN_BLOCKLIST.

 How blocklisting works